dfelinto/blender-manual/manual/modeling/meshes/properties/custom_data.rst

    .. _bpy.types.Mesh.use_customdata_edge_crease:

    Edge Crease
-      Save the :ref:`Edge Bevel Weight <modeling-edges-bevel-weight>` with the mesh data..
+      Save the :ref:`Edge Crease <modeling-edges-crease-subdivision>` with the mesh data..

    .. warning::